alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-08-25-obedience-to-the-rulers.md

 ---
 layout: post
-title: "Obedience to the ruler"
+title: Obedience to the ruler
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa wa Maqalat 9/103"
+source: Majmu' Fatawa wa Maqalat 9/103
-hijri: "Muharram 6, 1442 AH"
+hijri: '1442-01-06'
-category: [rulership,hadiths]
+category:
+- rulership
+- hadiths
 translation: false
-tags: [ibn-baz]
+tags:
+- ibn-baz
 lang: en
-summary: "This ruling is general and its meaning is qualified by other Hadiths from the Sunnah, as both the Quran and the Sunnah are integrated and their rulings restrict each other.
-That is to say, the general meaning in the book of Allah can be defined by a Hadith of the Prophet (peace be upon him) and vice versa."
+summary: This ruling is general and its meaning is qualified by other Hadiths from the Sunnah, as both the Quran and the Sunnah are integrated and their rulings restrict each other.
+That is to say, the general meaning in the book of Allah can be defined by a Hadith of the Prophet (peace be upon him) and vice versa.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: